remi/her/README.md

 Her includes `ActiveModel::Validations` so you can declare validations the same way you do in Rails.

+However, validations must be triggered manually — they are not run, for example, when calling `#save` on an object, or `#create` on a model class.

 ```ruby
 class User
   include Her::Model